Tagged: educate yourself

-Quarantine and mental health
+Quarantine and Motivation

 The demographics in the United States have shifted significantly.
 The Pew Research Center reported that there were 44.4 million immigrants living in the country in 2017, making up 13.6% of the total population.
 The increase in the immigrant population in the United States also means an increase in second-generation Americans – those who are born in the United States to immigrant parents (some people may also refer to these people as first-generation Americans, however).